ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 * Stateful Sets
 * Daemon Sets

-### How kubernetes Identifies the Objects?
+### What do you mean by Resource in Kubernetes?
-Each object in your cluster has a Name that is unique for that type of resource.
-Every Kubernetes object also has a UID that is unique across your whole cluster.
+A Resource is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind.

 ### How can we identify the Objects?
-Each object in your cluster has a Name that is unique for that type of resource.
-Every Kubernetes object also has a UID that is unique across your whole cluster. (eg name: nginx-demo )
+We can give `name`  that is unique for that type of resource. ( eg name: nginx-demo )

 ```yaml
 apiVersion: v1